sathiyaraj-sridhar/percona-xtradb-cluster/wiki/dev-environment.md

 ## Prerequisites

 - Ensure you installed Docker on your machine.
-If not, please follow their official documentation.[^1]
+If not, please follow Docker's official documentation.[^1]
 - Ensure you cloned our repository.

 ## Overview

 In this setup, we are going to:
-1. Write Dockerfile for building custom Docker image PXC.
+1. Write a Dockerfile for building a custom container image for Percona XtraDB Cluster (PXC).
-2. Build the Docker image.
+2. Build the base and PXC container images.
-3. Configure PXC
+3. Configure PXC.
-4. Run PXC on three container.
+4. Run PXC on three containers.

 > [!IMPORTANT]
-> We strongly advise relying on the official documentation and support services [^2].
-In this context, we offer a brief overview of the cluster setup with fundamental configurations.
+> I strongly recommend relying on the Percona XtraDB Cluster's official documentation and support services [^2].
+In this context, I offer a brief overview of the cluster setup with fundamental configurations.

 ## Write a Dockerfile

-We have written two Dockerfiles, one for the base image and another for the PXC image, which already exist in the `docker` directory.
+I have written two Dockerfiles, one for the base container image and another for the PXC container image, which already exist in the `docker` directory.

 ```bash
 ├── docker